Wild weather - Fire Service called to dozens of homes, including one struck by lightning

-Aucklanders are waking up to the aftermath of what was a battering from the weather gods last night.

-The New Zealand Fire and Emergency services responded to about 20 callouts all around Auckland and down to southern parts of the Waikato when thunder, lightning and heavy rains suddenly hit from about 8pm.
+Thunder, lightning and heavy rain started to pound the area from about 8pm.
+The NZ Fire and Emergency services responded to about 20 callouts from around Auckland and Waikato.

 In downtown Auckland, part of The Cloud has come off and has been left in tatters.